 Tips For Shopping Flea Markets, Festivals And Fairs

 1. The early bird gets the worm

 Shop Early - For the best selection shop as soon as they open.
-The Country Living Fair has early-bird tickets available where you get in before the hoards of people who bought regular tickets can enter the gates.
-Oh, My, Golly!
-Did that make a huge difference.
-It was so nice to casually and enjoyably shop the fair before the
+If the flea market offers early-bird tickets (where you get in before the hoards of people who bought regular tickets can enter the gates), BUY THEM.
+Oh my golly, does that make a huge difference when I shop the Springfield show.
+It is so nice to casually and enjoyably shop the market before the

 Regardless of where you go . . . go early.